 10 Reasons to Go to Cornwall for February Half Term

-With two properties in Cornwall, we love this part of the world not only in the heavenly summer months but all year round, when it has different but to our eyes equal charms.
+We love this part of the world not only in the heavenly summer months but all year round, when it has different but to our eyes equal charms.
 While February half term isn’t the obvious time to visit this region best known for its beaches and surfing, there are plenty of reasons to come out of season.
 We’ve listed our favourites in the main 2017 February half term (week commencing 13th February).

 Ten miles from Fowey Hall, the National Trust’s Lanhydrock estate has the makings of a fabulous family day out, not least because of its array of bike trails graded for all ages and abilities, its two areas for developing off-road skills, and bike hire including trailers and tagalongs (advance booking is essential in school holidays).
 There’s also an adventure playground, plus the Victorian country house itself to explore.